top of page

 • Stress

-• School & social related issues
+• School or social struggles

 • Low self-esteem